wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 It provides information about test credentials, sample statuses, possible errors, and valid payment pages.

 **Note:** By default, you cannot process test refunds.
-To enable outgoing payments, email the Integration Team at <integration@multisafepay.com>
+To enable outgoing payments, email our Integration Team at <integration@multisafepay.com>

 ## Banks